Tall Fescue: All you need to know

 How to identify Tall fescue grass

-Tall fescue grass plant
+tall fescue grass plant

 The leaves are green with a glossy back surface.
 The leaves are rolled in the bud.